alyssondrews/rabbitmq-101/README.md

-# RabbitMQ Go Project - Hello World
+# RabbitMQ Go 101 - Hello World

 ## Overview
 This is a simple Go project that demonstrates the basic usage of RabbitMQ, a message-broker software that allows applications to communicate with each other through a messaging queue.
 The project consists of two files: `send.go` responsible for sending a message to the queue, and `receive.go` responsible for receiving and processing the message.